 Religious Ethics: Free will and human conscience.
 Are we born with ideas about right and wrong or do we develop these?
 Do humans have genuine free-will or are our decisions controlled?
 The different vantage points on the conscience offered by Thomas Aquinas and Sigmund Freud.
 What does ‘good’ actually mean and can we have a universal understanding of it?
 Philosophical and religious responses to moral issues surrounding business, sex and relationships and the environment.

 Philosophy of Religion: Do humans have a body and a soul and what is our evidence for this?
 What happens after death?
 Are religious experiences and miracles genuine?
 Can God really reveal himself to humans?
 Can we accurately discuss religion?
 Can we describe God?
 Can different religions have genuine discussions with one another?

-Entry Requirements: Minimum GCSEs at grade 6 or above in English Language and mathematics and 3 other GCSEs at grade 6 or above or 'B' in the unreformed subjects and Short or Full course RE.
+Entry Requirements: GCSEs at grade '6' or above in English Language and mathematics and 3 other GCSEs at grade '6' or above including Short or Full course RE.
 (Negotiable if students have not taken GCSE RE)

 Exam Board & Syllabus Names: OCR Religious Studies (H573)